Holographic complexity of Born-Infeld black holes: EBI black holes

 We now add the boundary term of electromagnetic field (\ref{boundaryBI}) to the action.
 For magnetic EBI black holes with single horizon, action growth becomes

 with $Q_m=\frac{np}{16\pi}\omega_2,\;\Phi_m=\frac{\partial M}{\partial Q_m}$ are magnetic charge and potential respectively, and

 After the addition of the BI boundary term, we see that, magnetic charge affects action growth in a similar manner to electric charge.
 Here, $\bar{C}_1$ also vanishes for even $n$.
 Therefore, in the dimensions with even $n$, action growth of magnetic EBI black holes takes the specific form $\frac{\delta I}{\delta t}=2M-\gamma Q_m\Phi_m$.

-Note from eqs. (\ref{onepuremagadd}) and (\ref{barC1}) that, after the addition of the BI boundary term, Lloyd's bound may be violated for certain values of $\gamma$.
-The late-time violations of Lloyd's bound have also been found in Einstein-dilaton system, in Einstein-Maxwell-Dilaton system\cite{1808.09917,1712.09826}, etc.
+Fig.\ref{fig5} shows us $\frac{\delta I}{\delta t}$ versus $p$.
+Similar to the electric case, we fix $r_{+}$, the black line on each plot in Fig.\ref{fig5} is the $2M$ line.
+On the left two plots, the black lines coincide with the red lines, this is because $\bar{C}_1$ in (\ref{barC1}) vanishes for even $n$.
+One sees from the figure that, Lloyd's bound may be violated for some values of $\gamma$.
+Therefore, the addition of matter field boundary term to action may lead to violation of Lloyd's bound.
+The late-time violations of Lloyd's bound have also been found in Einstein-dilaton system, in Einstein-Maxwell-Dilaton system\cite{1808.09917,1712.09826}, etc. Note also that, $\frac{\delta I}{\delta t}$ will not be zero as $p$ increases, since $p$ can't be arbitrarily large for certain $M$ to ensure the existence of black hole horizon.

 For magnetic BI black holes with double horizons, action growth becomes